Rahn-IT/frostbyte_terminal/frozen_term/Readme.md

 - focus support (still a bit inconsistent)
 - allows for custom monospace fonts (e.g. to embed nerdfonts)

+## iced 0.13

+If you need support for iced 0.13, please create an issue.
+As the code started deviating more, the feature flag for 0.13 became harder and harder to maintain.

+It should still be relatively easy for me to add back support for iced 0.13 in a branch, but I don't want to go through that trouble unless someone actually needs it.

 ## Usage

 ### Local terminal

-`frozen_term` now also supports a local terminal directly, without you having to connect your own.
-Just enable the `local-terminal` feature.
+If you don't need to connect your own datastream from e.g. a serial port or a remote connection, it's recommended to use the `LocalTerminal`, which you can enable via the `local-terminal` feature.

-You can find a single windows minimal terminal in the examples folder.
+You can find a minimal terminal for a local terminal in the examples folder.

 ### Basic Setup